flp/cuddly-quack/ROADMAP.md

     - [ ] Provide mythic support
     - [ ] Provide foil support
   - [ ] Issue 3 "Packs" randomly to all members of the draft
+    - [ ] BFZ by default
   - [ ] Exchange packs player by player in Left, Right, Left format
     - [ ] Implement a timer so that players are forced to choose within the apropriate time limit
     - [ ] Implement an auto choose function when they run out of time
     - [ ] Pass remainder of the pack to the person next in line

+- [ ] Deck Building
+  - [ ] After a Draft, players may build their decks
+  - [ ] Players can save their draft decks and pools in a deck list for later
+    - [ ] export as `.dek` so we can use it for other programs, like XMage, or w/e